JDBDT/jdbdt/src/site/markdown/DB.md

 ### Batch updates

-The `BATCH_UPDATES` option is enabled by default.
+The `BATCH_UPDATES` option indicates that database insertions should use the JDBC batch update mechanism , unless the JDBC driver in does not support this feature
-Database insertions will use the JDBC batch update mechanism if the option is set, unless the JDBC driver in does not support the feature (in this case the option will have no effect).
+(in this case the option will have no effect).
+The option is enabled by default.

 ## Summary of methods
 <a name="MethodReference"></a>